yashkhokhar28/DP-300-Azure-Database-Administrator-Associate-Guide/6 - Plan and implement a high availability and disaster recovery environment.md

 ### Real-World Analogy

 HADR in Azure is like building a dream car: **IaaS** (SQL Server on VMs) lets you customize every bolt, while **PaaS** (Azure SQL Database/Managed Instance) hands you a pre-built Tesla with autopilot.
 Backups are like a parachute—essential for surviving crashes like accidental data deletion or regional outages.
 For example, a retail company with an e-commerce platform needs an **RTO of 10 minutes** (to avoid ₹50,000 in lost sales) and an **RPO of 5 minutes** (to prevent delivery and inventory issues), requiring a tailored HADR and backup strategy.

+In a global banking system, where downtime can cost millions per minute, an HA/DR setup might use Always On Availability Groups for zero-downtime failover within a region (HA) and active geo-replication across regions (DR) to meet strict RPO/RTO of 5 seconds/30 seconds, ensuring transaction data is always available even during natural disasters like hurricanes affecting data centers.

 ## High Availability and Disaster Recovery (HADR)